tiaa-forum-org/TEST-tiaa-forum-Brand-Header-Component/README.md

-# TRIAL-tiaa-forum-Brand-Header-Component
+# tiaa-forum-Brand-Header-Component
-Theme component used for trial of discourse.com forum
+Theme component used for Discourse forum tiaa-forum.org branding.